TIMELINE: 90 minutes

 Do you have a sample elopement timeline?

-I don’t, because elopement days are so simple and relaxed!
+I don’t, because elopement days are completely unique to each couple!
 However, I typically spend the same time on getting ready photos, then the rest of the time is spent on the ceremony and getting amazing couples photos wherever you decided to elope!

 Speaking of eloping, do you have location suggestions?